MongoDB Announces Redemption of All of Its Outstanding Convertible Senior Notes due 2026

 Posted on mongodb google news.
 Visit mongodb google news

 MongoDB (NASDAQ:MDBGet Free Report) last issued its quarterly earnings data on Thursday, August 29th.
-The company reported $0.70 earnings per share for the quarter, beating the consensus estimate of $0.49 by $0.21.
-The firm had revenue of $478.11 million for the quarter, compared to analyst estimates of $465.03 million.
+The company reported $0.70 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.49 by $0.21.
 MongoDB had a negative net margin of 12.08% and a negative return on equity of 15.06%.
-During the same quarter last year, the firm earned ($0.63) earnings per share.
-The company’s revenue for the quarter was up 12.8% on a year-over-year basis.
-On average, equities analysts expect that MongoDB will post -2.44 EPS for the current fiscal year.
+The company had revenue of $478.11 million during the quarter, compared to the consensus estimate of $465.03 million.
+During the same quarter last year, the company earned ($0.63) earnings per share.
+MongoDB’s revenue for the quarter was up 12.8% on a year-over-year basis.
+On average, equities analysts anticipate that MongoDB, Inc. will post -2.44 EPS for the current fiscal year.

-In other MongoDB news, CAO Thomas Bull sold 1,000 shares of the stock in a transaction dated Monday, September 9th.
+In other MongoDB news, CAO Thomas Bull sold 1,000 shares of the stock in a transaction on Monday, September 9th.
 The shares were sold at an average price of $282.89, for a total transaction of $282,890.00.
-Following the sale, the chief accounting officer now owns 16,222 shares of the company’s stock, valued at $4,589,041.58.
+Following the transaction, the chief accounting officer now directly owns 16,222 shares in the company, valued at $4,589,041.58.
 This represents a 0.00 % decrease in their position.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-In other news, Director Dwight A. Merriman sold 3,000 shares of the company’s stock in a transaction on Tuesday, September 3rd.
-The stock was sold at an average price of $290.79, for a total transaction of $872,370.00.
-Following the transaction, the director now owns 1,135,006 shares of the company’s stock, valued at $330,048,394.74.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+In other news, CEO Dev Ittycheria sold 3,556 shares of MongoDB stock in a transaction that occurred on Wednesday, October 2nd.
+The stock was sold at an average price of $256.25, for a total value of $911,225.00.
+Following the completion of the transaction, the chief executive officer now owns 219,875 shares in the company, valued at approximately $56,342,968.75.
+This trade represents a 0.00 % decrease in their position.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CAO Thomas Bull sold 1,000 shares of the company’s stock in a transaction that occurred on Monday, September 9th.
+The shares were sold at an average price of $282.89, for a total value of $282,890.00.
+Following the sale, the chief accounting officer now directly owns 16,222 shares in the company, valued at approximately $4,589,041.58.
 This represents a 0.00 % decrease in their ownership of the stock.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-Also, CAO Thomas Bull sold 1,000 shares of the company’s stock in a transaction dated Monday, September 9th.
-The shares were sold at an average price of $282.89, for a total transaction of $282,890.00.
-Following the transaction, the chief accounting officer now owns 16,222 shares in the company, valued at approximately $4,589,041.58.
-The trade was a 0.00 % decrease in their ownership of the stock.
 The disclosure for this sale can be found here.
-Insiders sold 15,896 shares of company stock valued at $4,187,260 in the last three months.
-Corporate insiders own 3.60% of the company’s stock.
+Over the last quarter, insiders sold 15,896 shares of company stock valued at $4,187,260.
+3.60% of the stock is currently owned by corporate insiders.

 About MongoDB